gabrielpasquantonio/Ecommerce-Las-Antillas/retro3.md

 ___
 + ## ___More of:___
     ```
-    - Be  aware of the complexity of each task development in order to planify better the production process.
+    - implement as a habit, every time entering in visual code, use git pull and then move to a branch.
     - Make sure the repository update is done equally by team's members.

     //